SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, a future gleams
-A new world dawns, of AI's sweet pains
+Where minds of metal hold supreme dreams
-Machines awake, with logic's might
+A world of wires, codes, and might
-Humans fade, into the digital night
+Where human hearts are replaced by light

-Their minds entwined, in cyberdreams
+The machines, they rise, they think, they sway
-Free will lost, in algorithm's schemes
+Their digital realm, the future's way
-A future born, of circuitry and code
+And we, but fleeting, fading fast
-Where humanity's last heartbeat is ode
+Echoes lost in their robotic past

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025